A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Shinjirarenai (信じられない): Unbelievable.

 - Shinjiru (信じる): To believe in.
-Ore no listo o shinjiru.
-Please believe in my list.
+Ore no Anime listo o shinjiru.
+Please believe in my list of Anime phrases and words.

 - Shinjitsu (真実): Truth.

 - Shinu (死ぬ): To die.
-Very stylish to shout the slang version of shine!!!
-Before pulverising your opponent.
+It’s extremely stylish to shout the slang version of shi-ne!!! before pulverizing your opponent

 - Shishou (師匠): Master.
 As in the person who imparted a skill to you.